zaki-m-khan/Hacks-For-Health24ROOKS/README.md

 ## Dependencies
 - Google Cloud Storage
 - Google's Gemini for intelligent conversation flow
-- Other Python libraries as specified in the `requirements.txt` file
+- Other Python libraries also used

 ## Configuration
 To configure the chatbot for use: